peter88213/nvhelp-en/source/section_view.rst

    offered by the `nv_matrix plugin
    <https://github.com/peter88213/nv_matrix/>`__.

-   You can also relate an arc to a section by entering text in the corresponding *Arc notes* cell of the
+   You can also assign a section to an arc by entering text in the corresponding *Arc notes* cell of the
    `plot grid <plotting.html#plot-grid>`__.